Batch File List Operations

 If source file is http address, this column indicate the download type of the file.

-Four types can be selected: html/text/links/binary
+Five types can be selected: html/html_page/text/links/binary

 binary type will download the original file from web address, this type only apply to file download operation.
 The file with this type will be ignored in batch text replacement operation.